kindtek/devels-playground/README.md

 &nbsp;

 This will start a new container using the [example image](#ubuntu-dind) and the shell enviornment entered into its shell terminal.
-You will not enjoy the same integrated, seamless experience that Windows users will with WSL
+You will not enjoy the same integrated, seamless experience that Windows users will with WSL, but full support for MacOS and Linux will be coming soon

 &nbsp;